Javascript is not enabled.

 HOW TO PAY FOR PART D

-After you’ve signed up, you’ll pay monthly Part D premiums to the insurance company.
-You may either receive bills or sign up for automatic payments.
-You also may be able to request that your premium be deducted from your monthly Social Security or Railroad Retirement Board payment.
+After you’ve signed up, you’ll pay monthly Part D premiums to the insurance company, either billed or through automatic payments.
+You can request that your premium be deducted from your monthly Social Security or Railroad Retirement Board payment.

 To find out if you qualify for financial assistance for Part D, see How to Get Help Paying for Medicare.